zacharyDez/geotdd_pt_geom_trigger/pt_trigger.md

 ### Description of tutorial

-We will be implementing an automated and tested workflow for creating point geometry following the OGC conventions with PostGIS.
+We will be implementing an automated and tested workflow for creating a point geometry following the OGC conventions with PostGIS.

-We often have given coordinates of a point of interest, for example a list of geocoded addresses, and converting them to Point Geometry enables easy integration with all software (web or on-premise) that oblige to the OGC standard.
+We often have given coordinates of a point of interest, for example a list of geocoded addresses.
+Converting them to Point Geometry enables easy integration with all software (web or on-premise) that oblige to the OGC standard.

 This procedure is often available in many software packages.
-The benefit of our approach is having an infrastructure that will automatically execute the procedure, store and make the data available for rendering instantly.
-No clicking needed.
+The benefit of our approach is having an infrastructure that will automatically execute the procedure, store and make the data instantly available for rendering... without a single click.

 This tutorial can also serve as a demonstration on using a test-driven approach for a more advanced feature: implementing a SQL trigger with spatial data.

 ### Tutorial Requirements

-This tutorial requires you have PostgreSQL with the PostGIS extension installed on your computer of a given serveur.
+This tutorial requires you have PostgreSQL with the PostGIS extension installed on your computer or on a remote server.

 You will also need Python3 for this tutorial.
-If your still on python2, just get off it already.
+If you're still on Python2, it is not longer supported by the Python Software foundation and you should upgrade to Python3.

 Other python dependencies will be installed during the tutorial.